 Unicorn hair in shades of pink, purple, and blue have been all the rage for a while now and you can get on this bandwagon without coloring your own hair!
-A sew in style done with pastel blue, lilac and magenta ombre extensions work brilliantly to create a gorgeous side parted long bob.
+A sew-in style done with pastel blue, lilac, and magenta ombre extensions works brilliantly to create a gorgeous side-parted long bob.

 9. Scarlet Root Melt Bob